Infinite Access

 ROLE:

-Lead UX Designer for Halo Waypoint Mobile.
-Owned end-to-end UX across iOS and Android, including information architecture, navigation models, onboarding, core flows, research, and design system migration.
+Lead UX Designer for Halo Waypoint Mobile App.
+Owned the product experience across iOS and Android, from information architecture and navigation through onboarding, core flows, research, and the transition into a new design system.

 Delivered a shippable product supporting a global Halo player base.